holdennekt/chess-kursach/README.md

 <p align="center">
 <img src="./readme_assets/3.gif" width="80%"></p>

- * To make a move, click on a piece and select the position to which you want to move this piece.
+ * To make a move, click on a piece and click on the suggested square.

 ### To capture piece